Featured image for 18 LLMs Tackle Shopify: Unexpected Results

 1. Correctness: Did the model produce a working solution that matched the output of the original REST implementation?

-2. Iteration Count: How many iterations were required for the model to produce a correct solution?
-Iteration count serves as a proxy for developer productivity, reflecting how quickly a model enables a developer to solve a problem.
+2. Convergence Cycles (CC): How many iterations were required for the model to produce a correct solution?
+Convergence cycles serve as a proxy for developer productivity, reflecting how quickly a model enables a developer to solve a problem.

 Deltas: det-r2gql/claude-haiku